2012 Music Reviews

 Charles Mingus, The Black Saint and the Sinner Lady (1963) A

-One of our mad, brooding, bruising jazz geniuses died young but left behind a stellar catalog of albums I've been, over the years, working through - I don't know the technical aspects of what he's doing a lot of the time, but knowledge of the mechanics of his music don't detract from the end result, which was always frenzied, dynamic and emotional.
+One of our mad, brooding, bruising jazz geniuses died young but left behind a stellar catalog of albums I've been, over the years, working through - I don't know the technical aspects of what he's doing a lot of the time, but knowledge of the mechanics of his music don't detract from the end result, which was always frenzied, dynamic and profound.
 This four track album belongs in the (already crowded) top tier of his work, and that last number (the multi-part "Trio and Group Dancers") is a doozy.

 The Mount Fuji Doomjazz Corporation, Egor (2012) D